MADE is a paid partnership with Little Lake County.

 Welcome to MADE in Lake County!
 MADE introduces you to the people and stories behind local Lake County businesses.
 Today it is our pleasure to introduce you to Siobhan Richards.
 Siobhan is the and childcare provider at Almost Home Daycare in Grayslake.

 Almost Home Daycare is an in-home daycare that caters to children ages 6 weeks to 5 years old.
 Siobhan Richards is a mother to 4 children: stepdaughter 17 and sons 11 (who has Aspergers), 7 & 5.

-Trying to be a stay at home mom as well as being able to support my family.
+Trying to be a stay-at-home mom as well as being able to support my family.
 I was a nanny before I started a family so I took what I loved and what I wanted and melded them together.
 That way I was able to be home for all my kids and now that they are all in school I still continue to do this because I love what I do.

 Has it been difficult to get your business up and running, while being a mom, managing a household, etc.?

-Not really because usually I cater to moms that have to go back to work so I feel like I have to balance my housework I have to do it in the evenings or nap time.
-I am still able to interview with people in the evenings.
+Not really because usually, I cater to moms that have to go back to work so I feel like I have to balance my housework I have to do it in the evenings or nap time.
+I am still able to interview people in the evenings.
 Because I am a parent, parents tend to feel comfortable with me rather than with a center where you don’t really know what you’re getting in the form of childcare.
 I feel like starting up was simple.
 I started by caring for some friends kids who needed childcare.
 I kind of built up from that way.
 Now it’s basically word of mouth.
-Usually people that I bring in are friends of people that I already care for.
+Usually, the people that I bring in are friends of people that I already care for.